Unpacking and unpicking... Visualisation

 The images work by priming your brain for similar images in your environment.
 Just like Hannah’s kitchen; her vision board made her more likely to make choices that would result in a kitchen like the one on her board.
 She didn’t even need to directly refer to the image when designing her kitchen for it to work.

 Every glance at your vision board is a gentle reminder to notice opportunities, boost your motivation, and take action every day towards your goals.
+That priming I mentioned before gets to work.

 Repeat exposure to the vision board will subtly influence your actions.
 Looking at it regularly will drive habits and decisions that align with the goals represented by the board.